maksrojek/pochrzyn-macropad/README.md

 First, set up your [build environment](https://get.vial.today/gettingStarted/porting-to-vial.html).

 Next, copy the insides of the folder `vial`, that you can find in this repository, to the `vial-qmk/keyboards`.
+There's a `pochrzyn_v2` folder that has support for the RGB Matrix.
+You can use either of those two: `pochrzyn` or `pochrzyn_v2`.
 Your folder structure in the `vial_qmk` should look like this:
 ```
 .